theQRL/web3.js/packages/web3-net/README.md

 This is a sub-package of [web3.js][repo].

-`web3-net` package allows to interact with an Ethereum node’s network properties.
+`web3-net` package allows to interact with a Zond node’s network properties.

 ## Installation